ruhevoll/porps/README.md

 The purpose of this project is for my personal review of Python, the pandas/numpy/matplotlib libraries, and to help me learn how to implement machine learning in Python via scikit-learn.

 ## Future work
 I'd like to make this code more universal, so you can dynamically add stocks and consider a risk-free account as a part of your portfolio.
 Right now, values are somewhat hard coded for AAPL, SBUX, and MSFT, and it's also hard coded for a trading period of 152 days.
-Also, some more detailed documentation explaining the mathematics behind this code.
+Also, would like to put in some more detailed documentation explaining the mathematics behind this code, and consider an aspect that has an element of computation happening on the GPU.